danielbzhang/danielbzhang/README.md

 ## Hi there 👋

-- 🌱 I’m a full-stack JavaScript software engineer: MERN
+- 🌱 Full-stack JavaScript: MERN
 - 💬 Currently learning Java & Data Structures and Algorithms with Python
 - 📫 How to reach me: [email](mailto:daniel.b.zhangusa@gmail.com)